Jisu Kim

 Dr. Jisu Kim is an assistant professor at the Singapore Institute of Technology where she teaches in the Digital Communications and Interactive Media program.
 She is an affiliate fellow at the Information Society Project and an affiliated scholar at The Justice Collaboratory (Social Media Governance Initiative) at Yale Law School.
 Prior to arriving at SIT, she was on the faculty at Wenzhou-Kean University.
 She was also a resident fellow at the Information Society Project at Yale Law School.

-Thus far, her work has been published in peer-reviewed journals, including Social Media + Society, International Journal of Human-Computer Interaction, Journalism Practice, Corporate Social Responsibility and Environmental Management, and International Journal of Nonprofit and Voluntary Sector Marketing.
+Thus far, her work has been published in peer-reviewed journals, including Computers in Human Behavior, Behaviour & Information Technology, Social Media + Society, International Journal of Human-Computer Interaction, Proceedings of the ACM on Human-Computer Interaction, Journalism Practice, Corporate Social Responsibility and Environmental Management, and International Journal of Nonprofit and Voluntary Sector Marketing.
 She also won multiple paper awards at major communication conferences, such as the Association for Education in Journalism and Mass Communication (AEJMC).

 Education